noobfromph/noobfromph/README.md

 - 👋 Hi, I’m Ej.
 - 👀 I’m interested in exploring the world of coding, software development, and artificial intelligence.
-- 🌱 I’m currently learning various programming languages and frameworks such as Python, JavaScript, and React.
+- 🌱 I’m currently learning various programming languages and frameworks such as Rust, Python, JavaScript, and Vue.
 - 💞️ I’m looking to collaborate on open-source projects or any exciting coding challenges.
 - 📫 How to reach me: You can reach me through email at ejlungay@gmail.com.
 Feel free to reach out if you have any questions or if you'd like to collaborate on a project.